infolinks/deployster/README.md

 these files (the _Google Deployment Manager's Deployments_) as GDM manifests.

-Each such manifest is a `YAML` file, located under the `deployments` directory, that describes a set of resources that need to be present in the target environment, like VMs, IP addresses, TLS certificates, etc.
-These `YAML` files are submitted to Google Deployment Manager upon deployment for processing.
+Each such manifest is a `YAML` file, located under the `/deploy/staging/deployments` directory, that describes a set of resources that need to be present in the target environment, like VMs, IP addresses, TLS certificates, etc. These `YAML` files are submitted to Google Deployment Manager upon deployment for processing.

-Note that Deployster, however, will not simply deploy all `YAML` files in the `deployments` directory - instead it will obtain the list of GDM manifests to deploy from the environment context.
+Note that Deployster, however, will not simply deploy all `YAML` files - instead it will obtain the list of GDM manifests to deploy from the environment context.
 The way to specify the list of GDM manifests in your environment context is like this:

     {
         ...